anoma/namada/docs/src/explore/design/pos.md

 ### Delegator

-A delegator may have any number number of delegations to any number of validators.
+A delegator may have any number of delegations to any number of validators.
 Delegations are stored in [bonds](#bonds).

 #### Delegator actions